Aura Parental Controls Review 2026: Unique and Tailored Protection

 Message monitoring

-With the launch of the Balance features, Aura can now monitor your children's social interactions but this monitoring is unconventional compared to other parental controls apps.
+With the launch of the Online Wellbeing features, Aura can now monitor your children's social interactions, but this monitoring is unconventional compared to other parental control apps.

 Aura let us know how many messages our child sent on social media apps like Instagram, Messenger, and Snapchat.
 When you click through on one of these apps, you'll find more details like your child's tone in these messages and compare it to other children.